NBA Jam (2010 video game): PlayStation 3 and Xbox 360

-In November 2010 a standalone game was released from EA Sports.
+In November 2010, a standalone game was released from EA Sports.
 A downloadable HD version of NBA Jam for PlayStation 3 and Xbox 360 was planned to be bundled with copies of NBA Elite 11.
 This version initially lacked the Wii version's Remix Tour mode, but included online multiplayer.
 However, due to the delay of NBA Elite 11 (followed by its eventual cancellation), the HD versions of NBA Jam would now be standalone products; they were released in November 2010, and included the Remix Tour mode.
 EA Sports President Peter Moore stated that the Xbox 360 and PlayStation 3 versions would be released "before the holidays" in 2010, and the game would be released on retail disc.
 On October 21 EA announced they would release full retail copies of the game on both Xbox 360 and PlayStation 3 on November 17, and would retail for $49.99.
 These enhanced versions would feature upgraded HD visuals and online play, and would receive further online updates in December.

 Release

-An enhanced On Fire edition of NBA Jam was released for the Xbox 360 and PS3 in October 2011 as a downloadable title.
+A remastered edition of the game, subtitled On Fire was released for the Xbox 360 and PS3 in October 2011 as a downloadable title.
 NBA Jam: On Fire Edition compensates for this with improved gameplay mechanics, graphics, and sound.